json-schema-faker/json-schema-faker/MIGRATION.md

 1. Replace `random` with `seed`.
 2. Keep `requiredOnly` and `ignoreProperties` temporarily if needed.
 3. Move custom filtering logic to `outputTransform`.
+4. Update custom keyword extensions to use the third `ctx` argument when they need generation-time context.
-4. Remove compatibility casts once your application code is using the typed current API directly.
+5. Remove compatibility casts once your application code is using the typed current API directly.